North Rhine-Westphalia: Demographics

-North Rhine-Westphalia has a population of approximately 17.5 million inhabitants (more than the entire former East Germany, and slightly more than the Netherlands) and is centred around the polycentric Rhine-Ruhr metropolitan region, which includes the industrial Ruhr region with the largest city of Dortmund and the Rhenish cities of Bonn, Cologne and Düsseldorf.
+North Rhine-Westphalia has a population of approximately 18.1 million inhabitants (more than the entire former East Germany, and slightly more than the Netherlands) and is centred around the polycentric Rhine-Ruhr metropolitan region, which includes the industrial Ruhr region with the largest city of Dortmund and the Rhenish cities of Bonn, Cologne and Düsseldorf.
 30 of the 80 largest cities in Germany are located within North Rhine-Westphalia.
 The state's capital is Düsseldorf; the state's largest city is Cologne.
-In 2015, there were 160,478 births and 204,373 deaths.
-The TRF reached 1.52 (2015) and was highest in Lippe (1.72) and lowest in Bochum (1.29).
+In 2022, there were 164,496 births and 234,176 deaths.

 The following table shows the ten largest cities of North Rhine-Westphalia:

 Historical population

 The following table shows the population of the state since 1930.
 The values until 1960 are the average of the yearly population, from 1965 the population at year end is used.